watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 > ⛔️
 > **Caution**
-> * After uploading the sample workspace JSON file to your Assistant, you need to switch the session variable `has_inner_hits` to `True` so that the right `query_body` will be used for your web crawler index.
+> * After uploading the sample workspace JSON file to your Assistant following the instructions [here](../../starter-kits/language-model-conversational-search/README.md#upload-sample-actions), you need to switch the session variable `has_inner_hits` to `True` so that the right `query_body` will be used for your web crawler index.
 > * Remember to provide `_source` with `query_source` session variable when using your Elasticsearch extension.
     By limiting the fields available in the `_source`, we can limit the length of the query response.
 Otherwise,